scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

          resources that will be used to run jobs.

-:code:`Knot` uses job definition and compute environment defaults conservative enough to run most simple jobs, with the goal of minimizing errors due to insufficient resources.
+:code:`Knot` uses job definition and compute environment defaults that are conservative enough to run most simple jobs, with the goal of minimizing errors due to insufficient resources.
 The casual user may never need to concern themselves with selecting an instance type or specifying an AMI.
 Users who want to minimize costs by specifying the